Wal-Mart sued over sale of fake 'Egyptian cotton' linen

 The Bentonville, Arkansas-based retailer nonetheless decided to work with Welspun to improve quality control and labeling, rather than cut ties.

-Other U.S. retailers including Bed Bath & Beyond Inc (BBBY.O) and J.C.
-Penney Co (JCP.N) also began reviewing their ties to Welspun after Target's announcement.
+Other U.S. retailers, including Bed Bath & Beyond Inc (BBBY.O) and J.C.
+Penney Co (JCP.N), also began reviewing their ties to Welspun after Target's announcement.

 The case is Monahan v Wal-Mart Stores Inc, U.S. District Court, Southern District of New York, No. 16-08662.

-(Reporting by Jonathan Stempel in Washington, D.C.; Editing by Andrew Hay)
+(Reporting by Jonathan Stempel in Washington, D.C.,; Editing by Andrew Hay and Dan Grebler)